WebexCommunity/WebexPythonSDK/README.rst

 Complete and usable *Beta* releases have been published for this package.

 While the package APIs may change while in beta, the package capabilities should all be functional.
-If you expereince any issues using this package, please report them using the issues_ log on the packages GitHub page.
+If you expereince any issues using this package, please report them using the issues_ log.

 Please see the releases_ page for release notes on the incremental functionality and bug fixes that have been incorporated into the published releases.